Observing the Deadlines

 During the drop period, you may drop a course using SIS without it being noted on your permanent record and without the instructor's permission.

 You must request permission from your Association Dean if dropping from a course will leave you with fewer than 12 credits.
-Drops below the minimum cannot be made using SIS, but must be done using a Course Action Form; file a petition with the Association Dean requesting permission to carry a reduced course load.
-Note that you will incur an Academic Warning.
+Drops below the minimum cannot be made using SIS, but must be done using a Request for Reduced Course Load, requesting permission to carry a reduced course load.
+Note that you will incur an Academic Probation.
 This may also jeopardize your financial aid, your full-time student status for purposes of NCAA eligibility, parents’ health insurance, veterans’ benefits, international student visa, and automobile insurance for "Good Student" discounts.
 If you stop attending a course without formally dropping or withdrawing from it, you will receive a failing grade.

 If, after the drop deadline has passed, you find yourself enrolled in a class you never attended or forgot to drop, you will have to withdraw from the class using the College's withdrawal form.